Package 'gratis'

 n.ts

-number of time series to be generated.
+Number of time series to generate.

 freq